Best US Destinations for Kayaking

 Forming the eastern border between California and Arizona, the Colorado River has only a brief stint in California, though there are still opportunities to kayak.
 By launching in the city of Needles or at Moabi Regional Park, you can kayak down into Havasu National Wildlife Refuge and Lake Havasu.
 While not a rapid-filled paddle, the area’s rock formations, wildlife, and crystal-clear waters make the trip worthwhile.

-See also Embark on a Journey Along the Great Northern Road Trip Route Across the United States
+See also Embark on the Ultimate New England Road Trip Loop along the East Coast

 While the Lower Colorado River may be less popular with experienced and expert kayakers, as the Upper Basin boasts more difficult rapids, there’s one big exception.
 No matter the experience level, kayakers from around the world flock to one section of the Colorado River in Arizona — the Grand Canyon.